Creating Databases

 vapor database:scale my-application-db

-Vapor database backups are performed automatically and you may restore databases to any point in time within the database backup retention period, which is currently three days.
+Vapor database backups are performed automatically and you may restore databases to any point in time within the database backup retention period, which is three days by default.
+You can change the database backup retention period at any time via the Vapor UI's database details screen.

 Database restoration may be initiated via the Vapor UI or the